 The eJournal provides summaries of the latest opinions from the Michigan Supreme Court, Michigan Court of Appeals, and the U.S. Sixth Circuit Court.
 The summaries also include a PDF of the opinion and identifies the judges, key issues, and relevant practice area(s).
 Subscribe here.

-Includes a summary of one Michigan Court of Appeals published opinion under Criminal Law.
+Includes summaries of two Michigan Supreme Court opinions under Employment & Labor Law and Termination of Parental Rights and one Michigan Court of Appeals published opinions under Criminal Law.

 RECENT SUMMARIES